autoplot/documentation/javadoc/org/das2/dasml/FormCheckBox.md

-# org.das2.dasml.FormCheckBoxThis class is provided to override the Java Beans properties of
+# org.das2.dasml.FormCheckBox

- the JCheckBox class.
+This class is provided to override the Java Beans properties of the JCheckBox class.

-FormCheckBox( String name, String label )
+# FormCheckBox( String name, String label )

 ***